cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 !!!
 Warning

-    The previous way of having Snakemake send jobs to the nodes using a profile (`--profile $SMK_PROFILE_SLURM`) is still functional but is deprecated.
+    The previous way of having Snakemake send jobs to the nodes using a profile (`--profile $SMK_PROFILE_SLURM`) is still functional but deprecated.
 You should ideally move to the native executor described below, and report any issues to the list.

 Snakemake features a [native Slurm executor](https://snakemake.readthedocs.io/en/stable/executing/cluster.html#executing-on-slurm-clusters), which will send jobs to Slurm instead of running them locally.
-To use it simply add the `--slurm` argument to your snakemake command.
+To use it simply add the `--slurm` argument to your `snakemake` command.

 !!!
 Note